 Tips for Estate Planning

 - Consider talking to a financial advisor about estate planning.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Doing estate planning entails using terms that may be unfamiliar to you.
 Here is a list of 10 key terms that will help you sort through your options and also be useful as you make personal financial decisions in other areas.
 If you decide to set up a living trust in Oregon here is a helpful guide to what you need to do.